bduggan/leafpad/README.md

      ./leafpad daemon
      ```

-4. Open a browser at http://localhost:3000 and click on "demo" to go to http://localhost:3000/show/csv/demo
+5. Open a browser at http://localhost:3000 and click on "demo" to go to http://localhost:3000/show/csv/demo

-5. You are now viewing the "demo" file which is in the data/ directory.
-It looks like this: https://git.sr.ht/~bduggan/leafpad/tree/master/item/data/demo.csv

-6. New files placed along side it will automatically be viewable in the browser.
+6. Enjoy!